Winter Backpacking Weekends Coniston/Grasmere to Great Langdale, Lake District

 7pm – Head to the Old Dungeon Ghyll Hotel for a meal beside the fire

-4pm – Finish back to Coniston for a debrief, then head home.
+4pm – Finish back to Coniston or Grasmere for a debrief, then head home.

 FITNESS, EXPERIENCE, INFORMATION ETC

 - This 2-day backpacking expedition will take you up onto remote fells, hills and mountains of the Lake District, with the potential for adverse weather.
 The walks will include uneven ground, rough and rocky terrain, stream crossings as well as a number of steep ascents & descents.

 - Camping: We will be camping overnight at the National Trust’s Great Langdale campsite in winter.
 Some of your camping equipment will be set up at the campsite for you, so you don’t have to carry it (sleepmat, stove) – if you provide your own camping equipment then you will need to carry this in your rucksack.
 You will need to carry your own sleeping bag and tent.

 - A good level of fitness is required as you will be walking across hills and fells carrying a rucksack with your some of your overnight gear, equipment and some food (approx. 8kg).